 About Me

 - Underresourced NLP: Foster research for underresourced languages and by underrepresented groups, such that not only English-speaking users can benefit from the progress we’re making in NLP.
+I’m particularly interested in helping grassroots communities, such as Masakhane, grow and mature.

 - Novices: Reduce the entry burdens (in terms of coding and research practices) for novices in the field, especially for new students or researchers from other related areas.
+You can often find me at mentoring events, and I am generally generous with my time when it comes to helping out newcomers find their direction and resources to get started with research.

 News

 - Paper on multilingual LLM evaluation practices accepted at COLM (“Déjà Vu: Multilingual LLM Evaluation through the Lens of Machine Translation Evaluation”), a fun collaboration with colleagues from Cohere and former colleagues from Google.
 We compile a checklist to guide multilingual LLM evaluations, and release the paper’s LLM-as-a-judge evaluations for better transparency.
-Check out the LLM Club Talk about this paper and related evaluation discussions.
+Check out the LLM Journal Club Talk about this paper and related evaluation discussions.

 - Preprint on test-time scaling of multilingual LLMs released, led by Cohere Labs’ scholar Ammar Khairi: “When Life Gives You Samples: The Benefits of Scaling up Inference Compute for Multilingual LLMs”.
 Taking the perspective of making the most of little compute investments, we propose new sampling and selection strategies for parallel scaling to better handle variance in heterogenous test-time applications from different languages, tasks and domains.

 - Preprint on training with data markers released, joint work with colleagues from Cohere and led by Daniel D’souza: “Treasure Hunt: Real-time Targeting of the Long Tail using Training-Time Markers”.
 We show that when you tag fine-tuning data with meta-information, it gives you a powerful lever at inference time, e.g. to improve performance on long-tail examples.
+This work was accepted at NeurIPS 2025!

 - Two preprints on multilingual safety in LLMs released: